 - Goal: Expand our reach in ways that encourage an applicant pool that reflects the diversity of our Commonwealth

 Partnerships: Relationships with key groups, including the Council and legislators

 - Goal: Leverage relationships and engagement efforts that deepen and broaden effective advocacy on behalf of cultural equity

+To achieve the above goals, the agency developed a four-year plan.
 To organize the plan, agency staff took part in a collaborative prioritization process.
 Staff recommended cross-agency working groups that allowed for inclusive leadership opportunities as the best method for working toward these goals.

 The agency also recognizes that the scope of many of the areas of focus will take more than a fiscal year to work through.
 Each working group will identify their scope for the year and any unfinished work will be carried forward into the following fiscal year.
 Staff also acknowledged that future work would necessarily be influenced by what the agency learns and accomplishes as the work continues.

 Staff and leadership also acknowledge that this work has no end point and is a continual process.

 Between July 2017 and June 2019 the Mass Cultural Council:

 - Now includes pronouns in staff business cards, email signatures, and on the website.

 - Includes staff photos on the website.